If each side of a square is 5 units long, how many total units are there in the perimeter?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To find the perimeter of a square, you need to add together the lengths of all four sides.
-Since each side of the square is given as 5 units long, you can calculate the perimeter using the formula:
+To find the total perimeter of a square, you need to add together the lengths of all four sides.
+A square has four equal sides.
+Thus, if each side measures 5 units, you can calculate the perimeter using the formula:

 Perimeter = 4 × 5 = 20 units.